Contract Lead DevOps Consultant

 Location: Fully Remote Working

-We're looking for a strategic, hands-on contract Lead DevOps Consultant to take full ownership of our clients DevOps functions.
+We're looking for a strategic, hands-off contract Lead DevOps Consultant to onboard and understand of our clients end-to-end DevOps function and processes.
 This is a unique opportunity to drive meaningful change across the organisations DevOps operations, aligning technical performance directly with customer journeys.
 The role is deemed outside IR35 and fully remote based.

-The contract Lead DevOps Consultant will play a critical role in reviewing, challenging and reengineering how the business processes operated.
+The contract Lead DevOps Consultant will play a critical role in reviewing, challenging and reengineering how the business processes operate.
 Working closely with development teams, you'll ensure our infrastructure is robust, scalable and built to support the organisations evolving global e-commerce platform.
-The successful candidate needs a strong technical background who is a leader bringing fresh thinking, pushes for best practice, and can deliver a short-term roadmap that sets the DevOps team up for long-term success.
+The successful candidate needs a strong technical background with proven experience implementing DevOps playbooks, owning and defining incident and alerting systems that can deliver a short-term roadmap that sets the DevOps team up for long-term success.

 Key Responsibilities